Use the drop down arrow below to navigate through our site

 The Municipal Property Assessment Corporation (MPAC) administers a uniform, province-wide property assessment system which determines current value and classifications for all properties in Ontario.
 The authority to do so is in accordance with the provisions of the Assessment Act.
 The City of Vaughan does not determine property value assessments.

-MPAC is mailing 2016 Property Assessment Notices to over five million properties throughout Ontario over a 21 week period starting April 4.
-The notices for residential properties located in Vaughan have been mailed out as of June 13, 2016.
+MPAC mailed the 2016 Property Assessment Notices to residential properties in Vaughan on June 13, 2016.
 These new values will be utilized to calculate the municipal (City of Vaughan and Region of York) and education portions of the property tax bill for the tax years 2017 through to 2020.

 An assessment increase does not necessarily mean your property taxes will increase.
 When property values increase, the tax rate is adjusted down to accommodate the increase as the City of Vaughan receives the same total amount of tax dollar revenue.
 The average market change increase for the average house in Vaughan is approximately 36% (four-year phase-in change is approximately 8.9%) which means those who have an assessment increase above the average may see an increase on their tax bill and those who have an assessment increase less than the average could see a reduction on their tax bill, with respect to the reassessment impact only.
 For a detailed explanation of this process, please watch the MPAC video, How Your Property Tax is Calculated.